 - NHS Inform – information for health professionals

-- WHO guidance on clinical care
+- NICE guidance on decisions around critical care

 - CMO Scotland letter on death certification (24th March 2020)